aavegotchi/aavegotchi-wiki/posts/en/gotchiverse.md

 Lickquidators are envisioned as a free-to-play entry point to the Gotchiverse Realm, with no cap on supply and limited collectability.

+There is also a [Gotchi Lending](/gotchi-lending) feature that allows Gotchi owners to lend out their Gotchis to other players for a set period of time to try out the game.

 ## Socializing in the Gotchiverse

 Aavegotchis love socializing with their frens, and their favorite place to hang out is inside the Gotchiverse!

 By default, text chat will be enabled for all Gotchis in proximity to each other.
 REALM Parcel owners can also construct special Installations on their parcels to enable voice chat for Gotchis within a Parcel, and upgrade the Installation to support global voice chat.

 Gotchis can also band together to go on Aadventures together, exploring dungeons, fighting lickquidators and other baaddies to earn rewards.
-Aadventures are special regions outside of the main Gotchiverse where Aavegotchis can put their [stats](/traits) and [wearables](/wearables) to work while exploring, battling NPC enemies, and gaining experience and resources.
+Aadventures are special regions outside of the main Gotchiverse where Aavegotchis can put their [traits](/traits) and [wearables](/wearables) to work while exploring, battling NPC enemies, and gaining experience and resources.
 But they don’t last forever!

 <img class="bodyImage" src="/gotchiverse/gotchiverse-dungeon.png" alt="Gotchiverse Dungeon">